alexretana/Springboard/Capstone-Finacial_Products_Complaints/README.md

 To run the jupyter notebooks, you'll first have to download the csv file from the CFPB website: https://www.consumerfinance.gov/data-research/consumer-complaints/#download-the-data.

 The next step in this project is to create the production code and allow it to be called by an API.
-The plan is to use swagger to define the functionality and then build the back-end, ending with a unittest files to test edge cases and scenarios.
+The plan is to use swagger to define the functionality and then build the back-end, ending with a unittest file to test edge cases and scenarios.